SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-28.md

 ### Provisioners (2types) is only for Ec2 instances
-1. local-exec ---> This provisioner in terraform is a specific block with in the resource that let you run the shell commands on your local machine(laptop) at the time of resource is created or destroyed.
+1. local-exec ---> This provisioner in terraform is a specific block with in the resource that let you run the local shell commands on your local machine(laptop) at the time of resource is created or destroyed.
 This will run the command from your local machine, not on the instance, when the resource is created.
 It's part of the Terraform configuration, not what you type manually.
-Below is the example of how the
-   provisioner block is written (or) syntax of a local-exec provisioner with in the resource.
+Below is the example of how the provisioner block is written (or) syntax of a local-exec provisioner with in the resource.

          resource "aws_instance" "example" {
            ami           = "ami-123456"